 May also pick up Briar's story where it left off at the end of Mister Bucket For Assembly, and follow her relationship and professional struggles, along with those of her friends.
 Parallel in timeframe to Illustrated Gnome News.

 Something happens to Readiness, the young skyboat pilot, in the course of Beastheads that I didn't have room to bring to a conclusion in that novel.

 I've begun a novella that tells the rest of her story.
 (No scheduled date.)

 During the Elven Empire, the elves, master bioengineers, produced a substance called hardlac: durable, light, and made from the sap of a common tree.
 But they deliberately kept the knowledge of how to make it from their human slaves, and when the Empire fell and the elves fled back to the forests, the secret of hardlac went with them.

 Now, the human ruler Victory has a vision of countless skyships carrying goods throughout and beyond the realm, but to achieve this she needs hardlac.
-She gives her new Research Institute the 500-year-old mystery to solve, and its Operations Director, one of the gnomes newly freed from slavery to the dwarves, must battle prejudice while seeking every possible clue to the ancient secret.
+She gives her new Research Institute the 500-year-old mystery to solve.

-One of his research teams, sent to the politically sensitive College of Ancient Turfrae, discovers some of these clues in the library, but will their infighting destroy their mission before they make the crucial breakthrough?
+One of the Institute's research teams, sent to the politically sensitive College of Ancient Turfrae, discovers some of these clues in the library, but will their infighting destroy their mission before they make the crucial breakthrough?